-Looking back I suppose it was like driver’s ed, but I was the student and the instructor.
+Looking back, I was on a journey.
 I was about to learn how to trust myself and really listen to my own inner voice.
-Up until that point, I had been so busy doing the “right” thing – going to work, earning a living, doing what I thought others expected of me that frankly, I’m not even sure I knew who “me” was.
+Up until that point, I had been so busy doing the “right” thing – going to work, earning a living, doing what I thought others expected of me that frankly, I’m not even sure I knew who “me” was anymore.

 I did know I was unhappy and existing in a very unhealthy work environment.
-“Me” had been left behind years ago.
+The “me” had been left behind years ago.

 Now, after that fateful day, I had time to ponder my values, and really consider what I wanted out of life.

 It was then that I made a decision, one that would change my life.
-I decided to toss out the rear view mirror, forget regrets and dwelling on what was.
+I decided to toss out the rear view mirror, forget regrets or dwelling on the past.
 Instead I would focus my eyes and vision ahead.
 I was about to become an inverse paranoid (Sounds suspicious doesn’t it?).
 The new me would believe that the world was bringing me opportunities, not barriers.
 I would expect – not hope for – positive outcomes.

 After two days I made a choice.
 I packed away my negative thoughts, and chose to see this as an opportunity.
 If I didn’t send in the form, I had already decided my fate.
 If I sent it in, I had nothing to lose, did I?